All Episodes

 But they won't ban the product because they won't do it out the tax revenue.

-So your point is that Big tobacco could have just said, fine, we're punting America.
+So your point is that Big Tobacco could have just said, fine, we're punting America.

 Yes, sir.

-And and big three automakers can do something similar to get Congress out of their business by doing two things.
+And big three automakers can do something similar to get Congress out of their business by doing two things.

-They could declare that uh the bankruptcy now before they take it down with government money to do the reorganization, and they could reincorporate as part of the reorganization in the Bahamas, therefore they get rid of all the uh standards that apply to domestic automakers.
+They could declare the bankruptcy now before they take a dime of government money to do the reorganization, and they could reincorporate as part of the reorganization in the Bahamas.

-You know that has about as much chance of happening as big tobacco.
+Yeah, well, you know, that has about as much chance of happening as big tobacco.

-Well, they got they've got no spine.
+Well, they've got no spine.

-Uh now, see here's here's the thing, though.
+Now, see, here's the thing, though.

 Members of Congress already do this.